What Will You Study

 Information contained on the website with respect to modules is correct at the time of publication, but changes may be necessary, for example as a result of student feedback, Professional Statutory and Regulatory Bodies' (PSRB) requirements, staff changes, and new research.

-Required Subjects Applicants should have evidence of language learning ability, such as an A level grade B, AS level grade B or GCSE grade A in another foreign language.
-Native Mandarin speakers will not be accepted on this scheme.
+Required Subjects A level Chinese, or if this to be studied from beginners’ level, AS grade B or A level grade B in another foreign language, or GCSE grade A or 7 in a foreign language.
+Native Mandarin speakers will not be accepted onto this scheme.

 IELTS 6.5 overall with at least 5.5 in each component.
 For other English language qualifications we accept, please see our English language requirements webpages.